xiaolou86/shardeum-docs/docs/developer/deploying-to-shardeum/truffle.md

 ## Creating a Project

-After ensuring truffle is installed successfully.
+After ensuring Truffle is installed successfully.
 Create your own project, name it "testToken".

  - Create a new directory for your Truffle project